baatochan/DataStructuresComparison/README.md

 Author: Bartosz Rodziewicz

+There are two releases of this app:
-There is implementation of Array, List, Heap and Binary Search Tree (with DSW algorithm).
+* `v1.0` has implementation of Array, List, Heap and Binary Search Tree (with DSW algorithm).
+However the implementation of heap is broken.
+* `v2.1` only has implementation of Array, List and Heap.
+There is a lot of small fixes and improvements to those structures in comparison to `v1.0`.

 All of the structure classes inherit after Structure class.

 The Program class is the main menu.

+The app has console UI.